+Describe the demographics of the respondents or characteristics of the unit of measure, and the number of respondents or units surveyed.

+ΝΑ

+8 Data Source Name

+Lincoln's Open Data Portal

+List the name of the organization or individual who originated the data set.

+City of Lincoln

 Provide a brief summary of the data set.

-A dataset of all home sales in Lancaster County for the past five years
+http://opendata.lincoln.ne.gov/

 What was the purpose for developing this data set?

+ΝΑ

+Provide the year (and optionally month, or month and day) for when the data was collected.

 NA

-Provide the year (and optionally month, or month and day) for when the data was collected.

-ΝΑ

 Briefly describe the methodology for the data collection.

 NA

 Describe the total population from which the sample was taken.

-ΝΑ
+NA

 Describe the demographics of the respondents or characteristics of the unit of measure, and the number of respondents or units surveyed.

 NA

-7 Data Source Name
+9 Data Source Name

-Community Health Endowment
+Annual HMIS CoC PIT Count

 List the name of the organization or individual who originated the data set.

-Community Health Endowment, City of Lincoln
+Lincoln CoC

 Provide a brief summary of the data set.

-CHE initiated the 'Place Matters Community Mapping Project' to answer this question.
-By mapping factors such as poverty, obesity, access to health care, and more, we can get a more complete picture of health in Lincoln.

 What was the purpose for developing this data set?

-NA

 Provide the year (and optionally month, or month and day) for when the data was collected.

-ΝΑ

 Briefly describe the methodology for the data collection.

-ΝΑ
+1

 Describe the total population from which the sample was taken.

-NA

-Describe the demographics of the respondents or characteristics of the unit of measure, and the number of respondents or units surveyed.

-NA

-8 Data Source Name

-Lincoln's Open Data Portal